redhat-integration-resources/camel-http-streaming-mode/download/server-spring-boot/Readme.txt

 To demonstrate Camel can handle larger data streams than memory allocated to the JVM, we need to start it with low memory settings.

-To run it follow the commads below:
+To run it follow the commands below:

 1. Package the project in a JAR file: